Mathematics

 Mathematics at Salisbury High School is increasingly taught within a context which promotes an appreciation of the usefulness, power and beauty of the subject.
 It is essential that students are equipped with a solid foundation and are equipped with related skills base mathematically related skills and attitude to enable them to adapt as their needs and knowledge change.

-Extensive use of technology, such as graphics calculators and computers, is integrated into the curriculum which assists with the exploration of more complex real life situations than otherwise be possible.
+Extensive use of technology, such as graphics calculators and computers, is integrated into the curriculum which assists with the exploration of more complex real-life situations than otherwise be possible.

-Programs Content:
+Program Content:

-Students have the opportunity to specialise their studies of mathematics during year 10 by opting for an extra unit in Semester 2 which has an emphasis on algebra and geometry skills which are required for later studies in Pure Mathematics and of those students aiming for a Science/Technology/Engineering pathway at University in Stage 1.
-All students must complete one semester of mathematics.
-Mathematics is optional at Stage 2.
+Students have the opportunity to specialise their studies of mathematics during year 10 by opting for an extra unit in Semester 2 which has an emphasis on algebra and geometry skills through Collaborative Thinking Tasks (students working on a thinking task in visibly random groups of 3 utilising vertical non-permanent surface).which are required for later studies in Pure Mathematics and of those students aiming for a Science/Technology/Engineering pathway at University .

 Stage 1 and 2 Subjects offered: